top of page

 How can the microbiome affect health?

-Studies examining the diversity of the human microbiome started with Antonie van Leewenhoek, who, as early as the 1680s, had compared his oral and fecal microbiota (What is Biotechnology?).
+Studies examining the diversity of the human microbiome started as early as the 1680s when Antonie van Leewenhoek compared his oral and fecal microbiota (What is Biotechnology?).
 He noted the striking differences in microbes between these two habitats and also between samples from individuals in states of health and disease in both of these sites.
-Thus, studies of the profound differences in microbes at different body sites, and between health and disease, have existed since the science of microbiology itself.
-What is new today is the ability to use scientific techniques to gain insight into why these differences exist, and to understand how we can affect transformations from one state to another.
+What is new today is the ability to use scientific techniques to gain insight into why these differences exist and to understand how we can affect transformations from one state to another.

 According to Gunners (2019, February), although many different types of microbes live inside you, bacteria are the most studied.
-In fact, there are more bacterial cells in your body than human cells.
+There are more bacterial cells in your body than human cells.
 It is estimated that there are roughly 40 trillion bacterial cells in your body and only 30 trillion human cells.
-That means you are more bacterial than human!
+That means you are more bacteria than human.

 Humans have evolved to live with microbes for millions of years.
 During this time, microbes have learned to play very important roles in the human body.
 In fact, without the gut microbiome, it would be very difficult to survive.
 Interestingly, the food you eat affects the diversity of your gut bacteria.

 There are up to 1,000 species of bacteria in the human gut microbiome, and each of them plays a different role in your body.
 Most of them are extremely important for your health, while others may cause disease.
-Interestingly, on average a person carries about 160 species in their gut.
+On average, a person carries about 160 species in their gut.

-As discussed in the science post The Basics of Digestion, the gut flora in our colon help to ferment the indigestible food and produce vitamins such as Vitamin K and B vitamins that are reabsorbed by the colon.
-But that’s not all, an estimated 80% of our immune system is found in our gut.
+As discussed in the science post, The Basics of Digestion, the gut flora in our colon helps to ferment the indigestible food and produce vitamins such as vitamin K and B vitamins that are reabsorbed by the colon.
+But that’s not all.
+An estimated 80% of our immune system is found in our gut.
 Having a healthy digestive system, which includes a good balance of our healthy gut flora, ensures a healthier immune system and better nutrient absorption.
-This is why the Livy Method recommends taking a good quality probiotic, along with a prebiotic (if needed), to help feed those good microbes.
-Eating the high fibre, nutrient rich foods on plan not only gives our body what it needs, but is also vital in supporting our gut flora!
+This is why The Livy Method recommends taking a good-quality probiotic, along with a prebiotic (if needed), to help feed those good microbes.
+Eating the high-fibre, nutrient-rich foods recommended in The Food Plan not only gives our body what it needs, but is also vital in supporting our gut flora.

-A person’s core microbiome begins to develop from birth and is formed in the first years of life, but can change over time in response to different factors including diet, medications, and environmental exposures.
+A person’s core microbiome begins to develop from birth and is formed in the first years of life, but it can change over time in response to different factors, including diet, medications and environmental exposures.
 You are first exposed to microbes when you pass through your mother’s vaginal canal.
 However, new evidence suggests that babies may come in contact with some microbes while inside the womb.

-As your microbiome grows, it affects your body in a number of ways, including:
+As your microbiome grows, it affects your body in several ways, including:

 • Digesting breast milk: Some of the bacteria that first begin to grow inside babies’ intestines are called Bifidobacteria.
 They digest the healthy sugars in breast milk that are important for growth.